ec1oud/sbitx/README.md

 - Internet connection via WLAN
 - Login as user “pi”, preferably via SSH.
 Alternatively, you can also use a directly connected monitor and keyboard.
 - The old sbitx application has been terminated.
+- System time is maintained externally: sbitxd no longer does its own NTP queries nor reads the RTC.

 ## Installation